openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_TensorFlow.md

 * Framework-agnostic parameters are used to convert a model trained with any supported framework.
 For details, see see the General Conversion Parameters section on the [Converting a Model to Intermediate Representation (IR)](Converting_Model.md) page.
 * [TensorFlow-specific parameters](#tensorflow_specific_conversion_params): Parameters used to convert only TensorFlow models.

-> **NOTE:** The color channel order (RGB or BGR) of an input data should match the channel order of the model training dataset.
+> **NOTE**: The color channel order (RGB or BGR) of an input data should match the channel order of the model training dataset.
 If they are different, perform the `RGB<->BGR` conversion specifying the command-line parameter: `--reverse_input_channels`.
 Otherwise, inference results may be incorrect.
 For more information about the parameter, refer to **When to Reverse Input Channels** section of [Converting a Model to Intermediate Representation (IR)](Converting_Model.md).

 ### Using TensorFlow\*-Specific Conversion Parameters  <a name="tensorflow_specific_conversion_params"></a>
 The following list provides the TensorFlow\*-specific parameters.